Yepez1997/lyricalgenius/README.md

 Within a two week time frame a lot of tasks were accomplished - such include the features mentioed above.
 Note inorder to start annotating, you must be signed in !

+***

+## Features
+Lyrical Genius supports the current features
+  * Search
+    - A User (signed in or not) is able to search any song or artist in the current database
+  * Song Annotations
+    - Signed in users are able to make annotations on a song
+  * Lyrics Page
+    - The proper lyrics for a song are displayed and rendered into rows of Components